Azure/azure-notificationhubs-android/README.md

 ## Getting Started with ANH Android SDK

+To use ANH in your Android application, you'll need to accomplish a few things:

+1. Ensure your application is registered with Firebase.
+1. Add a reference to this library in your `build.gradle`.
+1. Add your hub's credentials to your application.

+Below is a quick overview of these steps, for a more complete tutorial see our [FCM tutorials](https://docs.microsoft.com/en-us/azure/notification-hubs/android-sdk).

+### Register with Firebase

+One of the primary goals of ANH is to provide an abstraction over platform specific notification delivery services, it is not an alternative.
+In order to make sure your application is setup to receive push notifications from Firebase, follow steps 1 through 3 in [this Firebase setup tutorial](https://firebase.google.com/docs/android/setup#console).

+Once you have a Firebase project, and your application registered, make sure to configure the API Key in your Notification Hub.
+Instructions can be found [here](https://docs.microsoft.com/en-us/azure/notification-hubs/configure-notification-hub-portal-pns-settings?tabs=azure-portal#google-firebase-cloud-messaging-fcm).

 ### Reference with Gradle

 This library is published on [JFrog Bintray](https://bintray.com/microsoftazuremobile/SDK/Notification-Hubs-Android-SDK#files/com/microsoft/azure/notification-hubs-android-sdk).
-[Once you've completed steps 1 through 3 here to setup your app with Firebase](https://firebase.google.com/docs/android/setup#console), adding a reference to this project is as simple as editting two files in your project:
+Adding a reference to this project is as simple as editting two files in your project:

 _{project-root}/build.gradle:_